Updated: October 26, 2023

 For example, an Airbnb can be a residential property you want to rent for part of the year to generate income.
 For example, you can go to the city hall and request a license to run an Airbnb.
 For commercial real estate, the mindset behind buying the property is almost exclusively to generate income.
 The examples below will provide you with further clarification on the topic.

 Properties such as serviced apartments are strictly commercial and are an option for those with no intention to live in the property.
 Buying a property to rent out to a student in student dormitories would be an example.
-With this said, there can be some blurring of the lines when it comes to whether a property that you intend to rent out is commercial or residential.
-We recommend speaking with an experienced lawyer or experienced expert in the field who will be able to advise you on the matter.

 When it comes to serviced apartments, you can buy the property as a whole or a unit – for example, a set of student apartments or just one unit and the size of serviced apartments will vary from place to place.
 However, it is more common to have smaller properties (such as studios and one-bedroom apartments).